rabbitmq/build-env-images/README.md

 ## Disclaimer

-This repository is very much a work-in-progress.
-This can break, documentation will be lacking, design decisions will be revisited, and so on.
+This subproject is very new.
+Things can break, documentation will be lacking, design decisions will be revisited, and so on.
 Please do not rely on this repository unless you plan to regularly contribute to RabbitMQ and have consulted with the RabbitMQ Core Team.